tjoyner/ofvioletsandlicorice/chapter2.md

 "Is the car here?" he asked, while blowing into his cup.

-The night before, coming back, he'd asked if it was possible to get a car for the next day.
+The night before, coming back, he'd asked if it would be possible to get a car for the next day.
 He wanted to tour Barbaresco, Neive, Mango, go up to see some of the vineyards, stop at some wine bars, look at some labels, sample some wine.
 Smell other odors.

 "I told Luciano half-past nine.
 He'll be here in a minute."